 Requests to escalate

-Anything with uncertainty, please send e-mail to the Moravia requestor.
+Anything with uncertainty, please, send e-mail to the Moravia contact. (see at the bottom of the page)

-If a change might apply to all languages, i.e the EN-US source should be updated, escalate via email to the Moravia requestor.
+If a change might apply to all languages, i.e the EN-US source should be updated, escalate via email to the Moravia requester.

 Requests that must be escalated to the LM (Translation team only)